charles-maheu/Argyll---developement/README.md

-# ArgyllUs
+# Argyll - development
-Projet de 4e session de l'équipe "Robot Executif" - Open source
+Open source projet from the "Robot Exécutif" team
+All documentation must be in english